COVID-19: Virtua Health continues to prioritize your safety. For information about services, testing, visiting, vaccines, and variants, click here.

 The expertise of Virtua thoracic specialists covers both benign (non-cancerous) and malignant (cancerous) chest conditions.
 Some of the areas where they provide diagnosis and care include:

-• Chest Wall Disorders: tumors, sunken or protruding breast bone
+• Chest Wall Disorders: sunken chest syndrome (pectus excavatum, or PEX), tumors, or protruding breast bone

 • Diaphragm Paralysis: poor breathing muscle function